This article was originally published in 2015 and has been completely updated in 2020.

-It is also important to be perceived to be doing productive work from the start.
+It is also important you are perceived to be doing productive work from the start.
 In fact, make a point early on to do the things expected of you really energetically so the first impression you give is super efficient.
-If this means spending extra hours in the workplace or at home in the early days, then so be it.
+If this means spending extra hours in the workplace or working at home after hours in the early days, then so be it.

 The other smart thing to do in a new job is to engage in astute fact finding that will place you well for achieving good performance.
 This applies to any job, not just a communication role.

 Politically, it is very smart to make a point of finding out who your key stakeholders are.
 Ask the advice of people you can trust.
 Start by asking the advice of the HR staff who are guiding you and setting you underway in a familiarization process.
 Ask them who are the most important people for you to meet first.